Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Introduction

 The GLRT is shown to have \emph{optimal} error exponents while Pearson's chi-square test does not.
 Our use of the term error exponent follows \citep{csilon71p181}.

 \end{enumerate}

 Next consider the case $m=O(n)$. \begin{enumerate}[a)] \item Pearson's chi-square test and GLRT are both asymptotically consistent (For example, see \citep{erm98p589}). \item Pearson's chi-square statistic and the GLRT statistic both have asymptotically normal distributions.
-The first work in this line is \citep{tum56p117}.
-Extensions and applications of this result can be found in \citep{ste57p237, hol72p137, mor75p165, quirob84pp794, oos85p115,kru01p69}.
+These results and their extensions can be found in \citep{tum56p117, ste57p237, hol72p137, mor75p165, quirob84pp794, oos85p115,kru01p69}.

 \item A lower-bound on the best achievable probability of error in CLT analysis is given in \citep{erm98p589}: Under the condition $0 \!<\! \liminf_{n \rightarrow \infty} \!\frac{\epsy}{\sqrt{m}} \!\leq\! \limsup_{n \rightarrow \infty} \!\frac{\epsy}{\sqrt{m}} \!< \!\infty$, Pearson's chi-square test is asymptotically optimal.
 That is, for any test whose limit of $P_F$ is no larger than that of Pearson's chi-square test, the limit of its $P_M$ is asymptotically no smaller than that of Pearson's chi-square test.
-This result applies to the range of $m$ satisfying $m=o(n^2)$. \item An achievability result (A lower-bound on the error exponent) and a complementing converse result (An upper-bound on the error exponent) in the large deviations analysis have been obtained in \citep{bar89p107}: There exists a test for which $P_F$ and $P_M$ both decay \emph{exponentially} fast with respect to $n$, i.e., $I_F$ and $I_M$ defined in \eqref{e:defexponentchern} are both nonzero, if and only if $m=O(n)$.
-Other large deviations and moderate-deviations analyses of GLRT and Pearson's chi-square test can be found in \citep{tus77p385,kal85p1554,quirob85p727, ron84p800, kol05p255, sirmirism89p645} \end{enumerate}
+This result applies to the range of $m$ satisfying $m=o(n^2)$. \item An achievability result (a lower-bound on the error exponent) and a complementing converse result (an upper-bound on the error exponent) in the large deviations analysis have been obtained in \citep{bar89p107}: There exists a test for which $P_F$ and $P_M$ both decay \emph{exponentially} fast with respect to $n$, i.e., $I_F$ and $I_M$ defined in \eqref{e:defexponentchern} are both nonzero, if and only if $m=O(n)$.
+Other large deviations and \emph{moderate deviations} analyses of GLRT and Pearson's chi-square test can be found in \citep{quirob85p727, tus77p385,kal85p1554,ron84p800, kol05p255, sirmirism89p645} \end{enumerate}